-Financial tools and the approach for financing the WB PERs in STI can be designed/implemented by the responsible line ministry, e.g. Ministry of Development, Economy, Industry/Trade, Education or STI, in coordination with the finance ministry or central supervisory authority as the main counterpart of the WB.
-A PER is conducted as part of the WB's Advisory Services and Analytics (ASA) product, often financed by the WB's donor funding (such as through a trust fund) but could be requested and paid for by the client countries (i.e. in the form of Reimbursable Advisory Services (RAS)) and/or the WB's administrative budget.
+Financial tools and approach to financing the WB PERs in STI can be designed/implemented by the responsible line ministry, e.g. Ministry of Development, Economy, Industry/Trade, Education, or STI, in coordination with finance ministry or central supervisory authority as the main counterpart of the WB.
+PER is conducted as a part of the WB's Advisory Services and Analytics (ASA) product, often financed by WB's donor funding (such as through Trust Fund) but could be requested and paid for by the client countries (i.e. in the form of Reimbursable Advisory Services (RAS)) and/or WS's administrative budget.

-The output from the WB's PER in STI is a set of recommended measures for the country to implement, focusing on institutional reforms, proposed changes to the policy mix and improvements in the design and implementation of individual programmes.
+The output from the WB's PER in STI is a set of recommended measures for the country to implement, focusing on institutional reforms, proposed changes to the policy mix, and improvements in the design and implementation of individual programs.
 Based on the recommendations, countries assisted by the WB generally embark on:

-- the consolidation and/or withdrawal of poorly performing programmes and instruments; - the introduction of new policy instruments, consistent with national development priorities; - the alignment of the design and implementation of policy instruments with global good practice through knowledge transfer and capacity building; - improvements in the budgeting, monitoring and evaluating of STI policy instruments, including improved reporting of line ministries to the Ministries of Finance or Planning, collection of data on programme inputs and outputs (including surveys of beneficiaries).

-These efforts can be supported by the WB through its development policy or investment policy lending, through its trust fund resources or by other development agencies.
+- Consolidation and/or exit of poorly performing programs and instruments; - Introduction of new policy instruments, consistent with national development priorities; - Alignment of the design and implementation of policy instruments with global good practice through knowledge transfer and capacity building; - Improvements in the budgeting, monitoring, and evaluating STI policy instruments, including improved reporting of line ministries to the Ministries of Finance or Planning, collection of data on program inputs and outputs (including surveys of beneficiaries). - These efforts can be supported by the WB through its development policy or investment policy lending, through its trust fund resources, or by other development agencies.

-Governance in the WB PERs in STI methodology features at least two dimensions: governance of the PER process, which is overseen by the WB; and governance as a section of work in the PER assessment, with a specific chapter of the final report dedicated to it.
+Governance in the WB PERs in STI methodology feature at least two dimensions: governance of the PER process, which is overseen by the WB; and governance as a section of work in the PER assessment, with a specific chapter of the final report dedicated to it.

 As discussed above, evaluation is a core component of this methodology.
-WB PERs in STI emphasise the importance of continued learning and the adaptation of STI policies and programmes through the frequent collection of data from beneficiaries, monitoring the efficiency of spending and ensuring that the policy mix continues to correspond with the national development priorities.
+WB PERs in STI emphasize the importance of continued learning and adaptation of STI policies and programs through frequent collection of data from beneficiaries, monitoring the efficiency of spending, and ensuring that the policy mix continues to correspond with the national development priorities.

-Evaluation and revision of the STI roadmap
+• Evaluation and revision of the STI roadmap

-As discussed above, the evaluation is well addressed under this methodology.
-Meanwhile, the WB assesses and therefore encourages that relevant programmes have a formal system to adopt lessons and learning to make programmes more efficient.
+As discussed above, evaluation is well addressed under this methodology.
+Meanwhile WB assesses and therefore encourages that relevant programs have formal system to adopt lessons and learning to make program more efficient.